carlesu/Lane-Detection-Hough-Transform/README.md

 ### 6. Edge detector
 After many layers of pre-processing stage, edge detection is the final one used to find strong edges which will help the Hough transform stage to find the lane lines.

 A Canny edge detector is used in this project, this method is very computational demanding because runs several steps which also make it very effective.
-Since our image is very well conditioned a Sobel edge detector could be used in vertical an horizontal directions in order to increase computational speed (Testing led on a 20% decrese time per frame using Sobel).
+Since our image is very well conditioned a Sobel edge detector could be used in vertical and horizontal directions in order to increase computational speed (Testing led on a 20% decrease time per frame using Sobel).

 Canny edge detector makes a Gaussian filter, then applies four filters to detect horizontal, vertical and diagonal edges, which find the intensity gradients of the image.
 Once the intensity gradients are found performs a non-maximum suppression to get rid of spurious response to edge detection.